 On September 1, 2015, Khadija Ismayilova was convicted on charges of embezzlement, illegal entrepreneurship, tax evasion, and abuse of power in a closed-door trial and sentenced to seven-and-a-half years in prison.
-Her lawyers are expected to appeal the decision.
 On November 25, an Azerbaijani appellate court upheld the guilty verdict against Ismayilova, confirming her sentence.
 Ismayilova was acquitted on a previous charge of inciting a colleague to suicide after the accuser recanted his allegation.
 On May 25, 2016, Ismayilova was released on probation and granted a suspended sentence in a Supreme Court decision rendered in Azerbaijan’s capital, Baku.

 Khadija Ismayilova is the winner of the 2015 PEN/Barbara Goldsmith Freedom to Write Award.

 Khadija Ismayilova, is an award-winning freelance reporter who has worked for various Azeri-, Russian-, and English-language news outlets.
 She is an outspoken advocate for press freedom and human rights in Azerbaijan and has repeatedly called for the release of dozens of detained and imprisoned Azeri journalists.
 Her most high-profile journalism work has been with Radio Free Europe/Radio Liberty (RFE/RL), where she worked from 2008 to 2010 as bureau chief and later as a staff reporter.
 Despite the highly oppressive and government-controlled media environment in Azerbaijan, Ismayilova published several investigative pieces in international outlets exposing official corruption—including reports on alleged embezzlement, secret mining interests, and illegal business ownership by President Ilham Aliyev and his family.